Applied Partial Differential Equations in Fluid Dynamics

 Not sure if you should sign up for this course?

-Check back for pre-enrolment QUIZ details so you can self-evaluate and get a measure of the key foundational knowledge required.
+Take this pre-enrolment QUIZ to self evaluate and get a measure of the key foundational knowledge required.

 Dr Michael Dallaston, Queensland University of Technology